-Because celery is such a fibrous material, it can get stuck inside your parrot’s crop.
+Because celery is a fibrous material, it can get stuck inside your parrot’s crop.
 As described by VCA Hospitals, the entrapment of foreign objects causes problems, leading to infections.

-An impacted crop means that the digestive system stops functioning properly and prevents new food from passing through.
+An impacted crop means the digestive system stops functioning properly and prevents new food from passing through.

 The symptoms of crop impaction include the following: